 This is a filling dish, so I usually just serve it with a side salad.

 - 25 ounces beef ravioli, fresh or frozen

 - 2.25 ounce can sliced black olives, drained

 - ½ - 1 teaspoon ground chili powder

 - ½ - 1 teaspoon cumin, or to taste

 - Cook ravioli according to package directions.25 ounces beef ravioli

-- While the ravioli is cooking, combine the ingredients for the enchilada sauce in a bowl and mix well.½ teaspoon dried oregano, ½ - 1 teaspoon ground chili powder, 1 teaspoon onion powder, ½ - 1 teaspoon cumin, 15 ounces tomato sauce
+- While the ravioli is cooking, combine the ingredients for the enchilada sauce and mix well.
+You can do this in a bowl or directly in the skillet before heating.½ teaspoon dried oregano, ½ - 1 teaspoon ground chili powder, 1 teaspoon onion powder, ½ - 1 teaspoon cumin, 15 ounces tomato sauce

-- When pasta is cooked, drain and add to skillet.
+- When pasta is cooked, drain and add to sauce in skillet.

-- Mixing carefully, add olives and cheese and serve.2 cups Monterey Jack cheese, 2.25 ounce can sliced black olives
+- Mixing carefully, add black olives.
+Top with cheese and cilantro (or the toppings of your choice) and serve.2 cups Monterey Jack cheese, 2.25 ounce can sliced black olives, fresh cilantro